mroberts1/9dream/about.md

 <br />“Tropical Dandies: *Merry Christmas, Mr. Lawrence*, Exoticism, and Bamboo Music.”
 Society for Cinema and Media Studies (SCMS) conference, Seattle, 13-17 March 2019.<br />
 {% endmarginnote %}
 {% marginnote margin1 %}
 <br />“Three-Dimensional Music: Cornelius’s Animated Soundworlds.”
-Japan.
-Society for Popular Music (JASPM) conference, Osaka, Japan, December 2019.
+Japan Society for Popular Music (JASPM) conference, Osaka, Japan, December 2019.
 {% endmarginnote %}
 Over the past five years I’ve continued to present my research on global popular music at conferences in Japan, Singapore, and China, including papers on John Lennon’s song “Imagine” as a global audiotopia, on the convergence between Asian hip hop and food culture, on the popularization of post-rock in Asia, and on the the digital music videos of Kōchirō Tsujikawa for Cornelius.